 At Kamoka Pearl:

-* All our employees live and work together in a communal setting.
+- All our farm employees live and work together in a communal setting.
 Because fair wages are paid and turnover is low, the farm is able to retain expertise and foster a shared sense of enterprise.

 Independent tests (by the Tahitian Service de la Perlicuture) have shown that our mother of pearl nuclei produce triple the number of high-quality pearls than are made with foreign shell nuclei.
 Another study written about by National Geographic, has shown that our farming methods have helped to increase the area’s fish population in recent years.